jxZh0104/COVID-19/README.md

 And then
 './COVID-Analysis.sh'

-'GUI.py' generates a simple GUI for querying number of confirmed cases.
+'GUI.py' generates a simple GUI for querying number of confirmed cases and can plot cases in Berkeley ‘usGUI.py' generates a simple GUI for querying number of confirmed cases in different states of US and can plot them 'globalGUI.py' generates a simple GUI for querying number of confirmed cases in different countries and can plot them